kdeldycke/awesome-template/.github/pull_request_template.md

 <!-- Please indicate how you are associated with the new proposed content: -->

 - [ ] I am the author of the article or project
-- [ ] I am working for/with the company which is publishing the article or project
+- [ ] I am working for/with the company publishing the article or project
 - [ ] I'm just a rando who stumbled upon this via social networks

 ### Self checks